How To Accept a Job Offer (With Steps, Example and Tips)

 Follow these steps when accepting a job offer:

-2. Carefully review the offer
+2. Officially accept the job offer

 After you’ve carefully reviewed the offer terms and are ready to accept, begin drafting your reply.
 If you’re wondering how to begin your response, look at communications from the employer and follow the same tone.
+In your acceptance:

-6. Proofread your response
+3. Proofread your response

-Job acceptance letter sample
+Job offer acceptance letter sample